mediquo/docs-sdk/docs/introduction.md

 ## Using the mediQuo API

-mediQuo API can be used to manage your patients in our platform and allow them to access your professionals in your SDK integration.
+MediQuo API can be used to manage your patients in our platform and allow them to access your professionals in your SDK integration.

 ## How to get access to the mediQuo API